sandeep663/windows/README.md

 # windows
-python code to extract key value pairs of windows logs in JSON format.
+1. Nxlog config to generate the windows logs in JSON format.